-Gerisian waited for Kong to do something, anything, but the Ape simply stared at the woman who at one point, the great Ape’s entire world had revolved around.
+Gerisian waited for Kong to do something, anything, but he simply stared at the woman who at one point, his entire world had revolved around.

 She started to speak.